s-vinod-raj/HPE_Internship/README.md

-Based on the image, your GitHub repository appears to include a Kafka + Elasticsearch streaming pipeline with the following files:

-README elasticsearch.md

-README kafka.md

-docker-compose.yml

-wiki_producer.py

-wiki_stream_processor.py

-Here's a combined README you can add to your repository root to explain the project clearly:

----

 📚 WIKI-KAFKA-ELASTICSEARCH PIPELINE

 This project implements a real-time streaming pipeline using Kafka and Elasticsearch.
 It fetches recent edits from Wikipedia, streams the data via Kafka, and indexes it into Elasticsearch for querying and visualization.